d2l-ai/d2l-vi/chapter_convolutional-modern/alexnet_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. Try increasing the number of epochs.
 Compared with LeNet, how are the results different?
 Why?
-1. AlexNet may be too complex for the Fashion-MNIST dataset.
+2. AlexNet may be too complex for the Fashion-MNIST dataset.
     * Try to simplify the model to make the training faster, while ensuring that the accuracy does not drop significantly.
     * Can you design a better model that works directly on $28 \times 28$ images.
-1. Modify the batch size, and observe the changes in accuracy and GPU memory.
+3. Modify the batch size, and observe the changes in accuracy and GPU memory.
-1. Rooflines:
+4. Rooflines:
     * What is the dominant part for the memory footprint of AlexNet?
     * What is the dominant part for computation in AlexNet?
     * How about memory bandwidth when computing the results?
-1. Apply dropout and ReLU to LeNet5.
+5. Apply dropout and ReLU to LeNet5.
 Does it improve?
 How about preprocessing?
 -->

 *dịch đoạn phía trên*